ashishlamsal/huffman-zipper/README.md

 > This repo has three projects among which **huffman-zipper** generates *static .lib file*, **huffmanCLI** is for *command line interface* and **huffmanGUI** is for *graphical user interface*.

+## Installation

+      - Clone this repo to your PC
+      - Go to its project directory
+      - Open huffman-zipper.sln in Visual Studio 2019
+      - Set HuffmanCLI or HuffmanGUI as startup project
+      - To build HuffamnGUI project, configure wxWidgets for Visual Studio 2019.
+      - Build and run the project.

 ## How Huffman Compression Algorithm Works

 The process to build a hufffman binary tree for compression is very simple and straightforward.